TheSimpleZ/ServiceBlock/docs/api-reference/ServiceBlock.Storage/ResourceEventListener.md

 OnCreate(T)
 ------
-Summary: This method will be fired whenever a resource of type T is created
+This method will be fired whenever a resource of type T is created
-  Parameters:
-    resource: The resource that was created

 ```
 public virtual void OnCreate(T resource) => throw new NotImplementedException();
 ```

 ### Parameters

 Name | Description
 --- | ---
-resource |
+resource | The resource that was created

 OnUpdate(T)
 ------
-Summary: This method will be fired whenever a resource of type T is updated
+This method will be fired whenever a resource of type T is updated
-  Parameters:
-    resource: The resource that was updated

 ```
 public virtual void OnUpdate(T resource) => throw new NotImplementedException();
 ```

 ### Parameters

 Name | Description
 --- | ---
-resource |
+resource | The resource that was updated

 OnDelete(T)
 ------
-Summary: This method will be fired whenever a resource of type T is deleted
+This method will be fired whenever a resource of type T is deleted
-  Parameters:
-    resource: The resource that was deleted

 ```
 public virtual void OnDelete(T resource) => throw new NotImplementedException();
 ```

 ### Parameters

 Name | Description
 --- | ---
-resource |
+resource | The resource that was deleted